 Error handling

-Exceptions inside a traced function are captured as theerror field and re-raised — the trace is still submitted:
+Exceptions inside a traced function are captured as theerror field and re-raised.
+The trace is still submitted:

 Flushing